Geographical Peer Matching for P2P Energy Sharing: Experimental Study

 The solution obtained using the studied algorithms is summarized in relative terms in Table~\ref{tab:algos}.
-The results are calculated upon matching together 445 prosumers (half of them having also a battery system) with 1776 consumers into groups of size at most $5$ containing exactly one prosumer each and running the LP-solver (cf.~\S~\ref{subsec:LPsolver}) over a year of data to obtain each community's yearly cost (used as the hyperedge weight).
-Up to 150000 € can be saved when all the nodes cooperate in a single community (equivalent of setting $\Delta = k = \infty$), from which up to 90\% can be recovered by using $\Delta = 40$km and $k = 5$.
-In terms of quality of the solution, the single pass algorithm using decreasing order and cost-based weights is clearly outperformed by the rest, whereas the two best performing ones are the classic greedy and the round robin algorithm using decreasing order (both saving-base weights).
-Closely behind, we note the high performance of both the round robin (decreasing order, WB) and the single pass (WB) algorithms, both requiring significantly less weights to compute.
+The results are calculated upon matching together 445 prosumers (half of them having also a battery system) with 1776 consumers into groups of size at most $k = 5$ containing exactly one prosumer each and running the LP-solver (cf.~\S~\ref{subsec:LPsolver}) over a year of data to obtain each community's yearly cost (used as the hyperedge weight).
+Recall the hyperedge weight is the basis of the \texttt{weight} function in Algorithms~\ref{alg:matching1},~\ref{alg:matching2} and~\ref{alg:matching3}, following the four different ways to calculate weights as presented in~\S~\ref{subsec:weights}.

+In our scenario, up to 150k~€ can be saved when all the nodes cooperate in a single community (equivalent of setting $\Delta = k = \infty$), from which up to 91.6\% can be recovered by using $\Delta = 40$km and $k = 5$.
+In terms of quality of the solution, the Single Pass algorithm using decreasing order and cost-based weights is clearly outperformed by the rest, whereas the three best performing ones are the Optimal Pairwise, the Classic Greedy and the Round Robin algorithm using decreasing order and WD (all with cost-saving weights).
+Closely behind, we note the high performance of both the Round Robin (decreasing order, WB) and the Single Pass (WB) algorithms, both computing significantly less weights than the algorithms that require the full pairwise weight list (Optimal Pairwise and Classic Greedy).